nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ## Transfer Hook

 Transfer hook is a recommended design pattern to implement FA2.
-The idea is to separate core token transfer logic and permissioning policy.
+The idea is to separate core token transfer logic and permission policy.

 ### Transfer Hook Motivation

-Usually different tokens require different permissioning policies which define who can transfer and receive tokens.
-There is no single permissioning policy which fits all scenarios.
+Usually different tokens require different permission policies which define who can transfer and receive tokens.
+There is no single permission policy which fits all scenarios.
 For instance, some game tokens can be transferred by token owners, but nobody else.
 In some financial token exchange application tokens are to be transferred by special exchange operator account, but not directly by token owners themselves.

-Support for different permissioning policies usually require to customize existing contract code.
+Support for different permission policies usually require to customize existing contract code.
 This standard proposes different approach with on-chain composition of the core FA2 contract implementation which does not change and plugable permission hook implemented as a separate contract and registered with the core FA2.
 Every time FA2 performs a transfer it invokes hook contract which may validate a transaction and approve it by finishing execution successfully  or reject it by failing.
-Using transfer hook, it is possible to model different transfer permissioning policies like white lists, operator lists etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it has some other advantages:
+Using transfer hook, it is possible to model different transfer permission policies like white lists, operator lists etc. Although this approach introduces gas consumption overhead (compared to an all-in-one contract) by requiring an extra inter-contract call, it has some other advantages:

-- FA2 core implementation can be verified once and certain properties (not related to permissioning policy) remain unchanged.
+- FA2 core implementation can be verified once and certain properties (not related to permission policy) remain unchanged.
 - Most likely core transfer semantic will remain unchanged.
-If modification of the permissioning policy is required for an existing contract, it can be done by replacing a transfer hook only.
+If modification of the permission policy is required for an existing contract, it can be done by replacing a transfer hook only.
 No storage migration of the FA2 ledger is required.
 - Transfer hook may be used not only for permissioning, but to implement additional custom logic required by the particular token application.